quoter/quoter/SECURITY.md

 ## Supported Versions

 Only the latest version of Quoter will be updated.
-Older versions will not recieve any patches (including security ones).
+Older versions will not receive any patches (including security ones).

 ## Reporting a Vulnerability